hrobjarturh/MLOps/reports/README.md

 >
 > Answer:

 We focused on creating tests for the training process and the data.
 We designed a test for the Loader, which is a module created for this project to load data from the cloud to be used.
 We test that the data is in the right location and has the right shape.
-We tested that the training process is able to load the correct data, that it saves the model correctly and in the right place.
+We tested that the training process works and is able to load the correct data, that it saves the model correctly and in the right place.

 ### Question 8